 Wells Fargo stopped offering “credit defense” payment protection in 2012 except through its own representatives or via the Internet, and reduced the fees.
 Company representatives wouldn’t comment on whether refunds were made to customers who signed up for the product through third-party vendors.

-Regulators would not comment about any further enforcement
+Regulators would not comment about any further enforcement actions.

 Chase’s add-on offer